 In 2008, Janelle was awarded one of three annual Regina Brown Undergraduate Student Fellowships from the National Council of Education for the Ceramic Arts (NCECA).
 These funds allowed her to finance a two week exploratory trip to Costa Rica where she studied exotic plant structures and ecosystems.
 In addition, she received the 2008 Student Award and 2010 Functional Pottery Award at Michigan Ceramics Art Association’s (MCAA) annual, juried show.

 Spending her first 10 years of life in Philadelphia, PA and the following 9 years in Pinckney, MI gave Janelle an upbringing that inspired the need for adventure.
-In her 37 years, Janelle has travel through North and Central America, Asia-Pacific, and Europe where she gained perspective on life as well as inspiration for her work through the arts, cultures and landscapes she encountered.
-Janelle currently lives in Beverly Hills, MI where she works out of her home studio under the supervision of her mischievous cats, dog, Maya, and attentive partner, Joe.
+In her 41 years, Janelle has travel through North and Central America, Asia-Pacific, and Europe where she gained perspective on life as well as inspiration for her work through the arts, cultures and landscapes she encountered.
+Janelle currently lives in Interlochen, MI where she works out of her home studio under the supervision of her three mischievous cats, dog (Maya), and partner in crime, Chris.